 Appearing in the charts isn’t the be all and end all, having genuine engagement with your listeners, taking an ‘audience-first’ approach and aiming for the best, most relevant content should all take priority.
 But get all that right and you’ll probably find you’re on your way to the ‘Top Of The Pods’ anyway!

-We’d love to help you get your podcast out there to the ears that matter, drop us a line.
+We’d love to help you get your podcast out there to the ears that matter.
+18Sixy specialise in podcasting for brands, we’re based in Bristol, with some incredible clients across the UK and further afield.
+Drop us a line.